shplank/meet/README.md

 "As a user, I should be able to choose from a list of cities to see events happening in a specified city."

-Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities.
-Given user hasn’t searched for any city
+Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities Given user hasn’t searched for any city
 When the user opens the app
 Then the user should see a list of upcoming events

-Scenario 2: User should see a list of suggestions when they search for a city.
-Given the main page is open
+Scenario 2: User should see a list of suggestions when they search for a city Given the main page is open
 When the user starts typing in the city textbox
-Then the user should receive a list of cities (suggestions) that match what they’ve typed
+Then the user should receive a list of city suggestions that match what they’ve typed

-Scenario 3: User can select a city from the suggested list.
-Given user was typing “Berlin” in the city textbox
+Scenario 3: User can select a city from the suggested list Given user was typing “Berlin” in the city textbox
 And the list of suggested cities is showing
 When the user selects a city (e.g., “Berlin, Germany”) from the list